-Offender Accountability Liaison work is intended to encourage offenders convicted of crimes of severe violence and violation (crimes that severely traumatize the victims/survivors) to confront and reflect upon their own accountability in an emotionally safe context, and to EXPLAIN THEMSELVES.
+Offender Accountability Liaison work is intended to encourage offenders convicted of crimes of severe violence and violation to confront and reflect upon their own accountability in an emotionally safe context, and to EXPLAIN THEMSELVES.
 Explain WHAT they did (in detail); HOW they did it (in detail); and WHY they did it (in detail).
 Without excuses, deflections, or minimizations.
 This is the opposite of the kind of thinking that enables offenders to explain their criminal choices with a conveniently aphoristic deflection like, “Hurt People Hurt People.”
-It explains nothing, while seeming almost to excuse criminal choices.
+This explains nothing, while seeming almost to excuse criminal choices.
 Offender Accountability Liaison work begins with discussions of the victim experience, trauma and post-trauma, and the widely varying and devastating impacts of violence and violation upon the victims.
 The underlying objective of this work is to help offenders recognize and understand aspects of the experiences of their victims and survivors.
 This is not what they are accustomed to doing in the correctional context.
 But how can they possibly change their thinking, choices, and behaviors if they do not understand the true impacts of those choices and behaviors?

 Failing to address head-on what offenders have done can only increase the possibility that they could do it again.